sharon012/M1_Application_ATM_Machine/1_REQUIREMENTS/readme.md

 ## Where

-- ATMs can be placed at any location but are most often placed near or inside banks, shopping centers/malls, airports, railway stations, metro stations, grocery stores, petrol/gas stations, restaurants, and other locations.
+ATMs can be placed at any location but are most often placed near or inside banks, shopping centers/malls, airports, railway stations, metro stations, grocery stores, petrol/gas stations, restaurants, and other locations.
-- An automated teller machine (ATM) is an electronic banking outlet that allows customers to complete basic transactions without the aid of a branch representative or teller.
+An automated teller machine (ATM) is an electronic banking outlet that allows customers to complete basic transactions without the aid of a branch representative or teller.
 Anyone with a credit card or debit card can access cash at most ATMs.

-## How:
+## How

 This program can be executed in a system which has Linux or Windows operating system.

-**High Level Requirements:**
+**High Level Requirements:

 |**ID**|**Description**|**Category**|**Status**|
 | :-: | :-: | :-: | :-: |